mawenbao/niu-x2/README.md

          ("标签", "tags", "/tag/", "icon-tag"),
     ]

-NIUX2_HEADER_DROPDOWN_SECTIONS: a dict of dropdown menu.
-The dict key is a tuple with the format `(display name, icon class)`, and the corresponding value is actually a `NIUX2_HEADER_SECTIONS` list, e.g.:
+NIUX2_HEADER_DROPDOWN_SECTIONS is a dictionary of dropdown menu.
+The key is a tuple with the format `(display name, icon class)`, and the corresponding value is actually a `NIUX2_HEADER_SECTIONS` list, e.g.:

     NIUX2_HEADER_DROPDOWN_SECTIONS = [
         ("custom drop down", "icon-archive"): [